stoeps13/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

         LCConfigService.checkInConfig\(\)

+    !!! note
-    **Note:** You can also complete this step by running the connectionsConfig.py script in the wsadmin client.
+    You can also complete this step by running the connectionsConfig.py script in the wsadmin client.

 2.  \(Do not complete this step for Security Access Manager with SPNEGO\) Add a Security Access Manager authenticator property by editing the LotusConnections-config.xml file.